 Peak climbing is an adventurous and daring sport and like any other such sport.
 It also includes risks, and chances of mishaps.
 Many mountaineers have experienced successes in the mountains of Nepal, while many others have had to face failures, with unexpected consequences.
 Therefore, it is required for the Mountaineers, attempting the climb, to be fit, experienced, and wise.

 Preparations For The Expedition

 To achieve something so extraordinary as reaching the top of a peak, you need certain preparations to be done.
-The three significant preparations that you need to cover is Physique and Training.
+The three significant preparations that you need to cover are Physique and Training.
 Equipment required for the climb and Mountaineering Permits before you attempt to climb any one of these peaks.

 Physique And Training

-The climbers, who’re willing to climb and reach the top of high altitude peaks.
+The climbers, who’re willing to climb and reach the top of high-altitude peaks.
 But should have gone through intense mountaineering training.
 Also, they need to ensure that they’re in the best shape of their life, with an optimum fitness level.
 So that they’re able to ascend the peak successfully.
 It is recommended that before going for a climb on any mountains that is 6000 m high or above, you must have climbed comfortable level low altitude mountains.
 So that you have enough experience gathered to handle those giants.

 Equipment Required For The Climb